jbecca/writeABlogGeneratorInHaskell/README.md

 # writeABlogGeneratorInHaskell
-Code that follows along with the online book "Learn Haskell by building a blog generator"
+Code that follows along with the online book "Learn Haskell by building a blog generator."
+Book can be found at https://lhbg-book.link/01-about.html